 You can override the linker on a per-program basis.
 By default the linker is chosen according to the languages used by the program.
 For instance, a program that includes C++ source code would use the C++ compiler to link.
-The 'LINK' variable must hold the name of a command that can be passed all the .o file names as arguments.
-Note that the name of the underlying program is not passed to 'LINK'; typically one uses '\$@':
+The LINK variable must hold the name of a command that can be passed all the .o file names as arguments.
+Note that the name of the underlying program is not passed to LINK; typically one uses '\$0':

+'''

-maude_LINK = \$(CCLD) -magic -o \$@
+maude_LINK = $(CCLD) -magic -o $@

+'''

 maude_CCASFLAGS

 maude_CFLAGS

 maude_CPPFLAGS

+maude_CXXFLAGS

 maude_FFLAGS

 maude_GCJFLAGS

 maude_LFLAGS

-maude_OBJCFLAGS
+maude_DBJCFLAGS

 maude_RFLAGS

+maude_UPCFLAGS

 maude_YFLAGS

 Automake allows you to set compilation flags on a per-program (or per-library) basis.
 A single source file can be included in several programs, and it will potentially be compiled with different flags for each program.
 This works for any language directly supported by Automake.
-These per-target compilation flags are 'CCASFLAGS', 'CFLAGS', 'CPPFLAGS', 'CXXFLAGS', 'FFLAGS', 'GCJFLAGS', 'LFLAGS', 'OBJCFLAGS', 'RFLAGS', and 'YFLAGS'.
+These per-target compilation flags are 'CCASFLAGS', 'CFLAGS', 'CPPFLAGS', 'CXXFLAGS', 'FFLAGS', 'GCJFLAGS', 'LFLAGS', 'DBJCFLAGS', 'RFLAGS', 'UPCFLAGS', and 'YFLAGS'.

 When using a per-target compilation flag, Automake will choose a different name for the intermediate object files.
 Ordinarily a file like sample.c will be compiled to produce sample.o.
 However, if the program's CFLAGS variable is set, then the object file will be named, for instance, maude-sample.o.
-(See also Section 26.6 [renamed objects], page 97.)
+(See also Section 27.7 [renamed objects], page 123.)
+The use of per-target compilation flags with C sources requires that the macro AM_PROG_CC_C_O be called from configure.ac.